Abdelkader Belliraj

-Abdelkader Belliraj (عبد القادر بليرج, /ar/; born 1957, Nador) is a Moroccan-Belgian citizen who was found guilty in 2009 of arms smuggling and planning terrorist attacks in Morocco.
+Abdelkader Belliraj (عبد القادر بليرج, /ar/; born 1957 in Nador) is a Moroccan–Belgian citizen who was found guilty in 2009 of arms smuggling and planning terrorist attacks in Morocco.

 Petty criminal in the 1980s

 In the 1980s, he was convicted in Belgium of assault and battery (1986), followed by convictions for breach of trust, arms trafficking, and trafficking in false passports with accomplices inside the Moroccan consulates of Belgium (1987), as well as embezzlement (1989).

 Hold-up in 2000

 A Belgian-Moroccan gang organized the successful hold-up of a Brinks agency at Kehlen, Luxembourg, on April 17, 2000.
 They stole €17 million.
 Abdellatif Bekhti was arrested and sentenced to 20 years imprisonment in Luxembourg in January 2003.
 He succeeded in escaping two months later with the help of his gang.
 He then took refuge in his native Morocco.
 He allegedly laundered €2.5 million in Morocco, where he was re-arrested in 2008, along with the so-called "Belliraj network".

 On October 31, 2008, the son of Abdelkader Belliraj, Omar Belliraj, as well as Abdellatif Bekhti's brother, Abderahim Bekhti, appeared before the Correctional Court of Brussels for laundering money from the Brink's hold up (on charges that had been slightly reduced to robbing €15 million).
 Abderahim Bekhti then said, "Yes, my brother committed the hold up in Luxembourg and he took away more than 600 million Belgian francs.
 He was condemned to 20 years and he escaped.
 Then, he was taken in by Belliraj who told him he would invest the money.
 He invested in hotels and my brother never again saw his money.
 Thence, there is no whitewashing.
 I bought a Porsche, that's all.".
 The judicial correspondent of La Dernière Heure mentions that both Abderahim Bekhti and Omar Belliraj laundered the money by buying four Porsches, one Mercedes, a Honda motorcycle and a jet ski, with €500 banknotes only.